Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 API is intended to use with [OAuth 2.0 client credentials flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4), when ClientId and ClientSecret are shared between client application (XByK) and KX 13 application.
 Access tokens are generated in [JWT standard](https://jwt.io/introduction) (from endpoint `/api/store/auth/token`).
 Token request can contain `username` parameter to identify for which user token is generated.
-This user name's existence is validated and then embedded in token as `sub` and `name` claims.
+The endpoint validates that the username exists, and then embeds it into the token as `sub` and `name` claims.
 All subsequent requests need to be [sent with Bearer token](https://www.dofactory.com/code-examples/csharp/authorization-header) in [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) header.

 All API controllers are secured by custom authorization attribute and filter `AuthorizeStore`.
 This filter checks